ellerbrock/talis.github.io/code-reviews.md

 You'll find that smaller changes (one liners or very small features) will skip the 30% stage and go right to demanding 90% feedback.

+### What is a 0% PR?

+These are pull requests raised by developers wishing to track their own changes, and organising their thoughts for later review.

+Please do not comment on these PRs unless the owner asks you to.

 ### When can I hit merge?

-There are no hard and fast rules about when code can be merged, except that you have to have had a round of feedback from a peer at 90% level, and responded to all raised issues either by committing further work or resolving any discussion in the PR itself.
+There are no hard and fast rules about when a PR can be merged, except that you have to have had a round of feedback from a peer at 90% level, and responded to all raised issues either by committing further work or resolving any discussion in the PR itself.